curtclifton/timerity/2014-01-08 - xcoders/slides.md

 ---

-## All the `WKInterfaceObject` subclasses are proxy objects.
+## All the WKInterfaceObjects are proxies for views on the watch.

 ---

-## All the `WKInterfaceObject` subclasses are proxy objects.
+## All the WKInterfaceObjects are proxies for views on the watch.

 ![original](ProxyObjects.png)

-^ [Quick handwavy explanation of the diagram.
+^ [Quick hand-wavy explanation of the diagram.
 Details on next slide.]

+^ The Apple docs say, “Interface objects are not views.
+They are proxy objects that communicate wirelessly with the actual views used to implement your UI on Apple Watch.”

+^ “So what can you do with these objects?
+Let’s look at the methods available on WKInterfaceLabel.”

 ---

-## All UI elements on the Watch are accessed through proxy objects.
+## All the WKInterfaceObjects are proxies for views on the watch.

 ![original](ProxyObjectsDetails.png)

 ^ setters, not properties!

-^ “Interface objects are not views.
-They are proxy objects that communicate wirelessly with the actual views used to implement your UI on Apple Watch.”
+---

+# Conceptual Model

+- In WatchKit 1.0 your code *runs* in an extension *on the iPhone*.

+- All the WKInterfaceObjects are proxies for views on the watch.

+^ summarize

 ---